-The first thing to do if considering moving to Bali is to make sure what type of visa you need.
-There are different types of visas, and since Indonesian visa policy is often changing, it is essential to be up to date with the latest visa requirements to ensure the legality of your stay in Indonesia.
+Keep in mind that the Indonesian visa policy is often changing.
+Therefore, it is essential to be up to date with the latest visa requirements to ensure the legality of your stay in Indonesia.

 For people preparing to start a business in Bali or attending seminars and conferences, there are two types of business visas available.

-Multiple-Entry Business Visa
+Multiple-Entry Visit Visa

 Read more and apply for business visa sponsorship from Emerhub.